xamarin/WebSharp/docs/tutorials/DOM/overview.md

 #### Interaction with script code

-One interesting function that can be achieved with the `HtmlWindow` object is interacting with code that is defined in the page.
+One interesting function that one can do with the `HtmlWindow` object is interacting with code that is defined in the page.

 Start by defining a `<script>` within the `<head>` section of of the page's html.